ChanWoo25/project-template/README.md

 ## Description

-This repository provide a template project for on-the-fly computer vision project template.
-The following libraries' installation script or auto-install function is included in this repository.
-This project will be updated consistenlty.
+ This repository provides on-the-fly computer vision project template.
+Installation script for frequently used computer vision libraries and well-constructed utility libraries are included.
+Will be updated consistenlty.

 *For Now*, The following utility packages will be automatically installed and linked to your project when you build.